kjolley/BIGSdb/README.txt

+v1.30.0: *Annotation quality metrics.
+Use the number of allele designations
-v1.29.5: *Minor bug fixes.
-v1.29.4: *Support for upload of compressed sequences - please note the new
-          Perl module dependency: File::Type.
+          defined for a scheme as an indication of annotation quality. v1.29.5: *Minor bug fixes. v1.29.4: *Support for upload of compressed sequences - please note the new Perl module dependency: File::Type.